Course

 Public Performance Project

-This module gives you your first opportunity to perform to a public audience, through a simulated professional process.
-Collaboration is an important part of the process and you work with fellow dancers and students from other subjects to realise a live performance, giving you the experience of working with a full production team.
-You use varied methods of creating and devising, including improvisation and workshops, to originate choreography and evolve performance roles.
-Within this module, you learn how to prepare your body for the challenges of choreographic exploration and professional performance.
+This module gives you an opportunity to perform to a public audience, through a simulated professional process.
+You collaborate with a creative team, fellow dancers and students from other subjects to create, devise and realise a live performance, giving you the experience of working with a full production team.
+You use your knowledge from the Healthy Dancer 1 and 2 modules to integrate a blend of key body conditioning practices that prepare you for the challenges of choreographic exploration and professional performance.
+Aerial dance training and a broad range of specialist masterclasses enhance your development throughout the year.

 Dance Techniques 3